jmcveigh/p5-app-fortune/README.md

 - Fortunes.dat is contained in the root/data folder of this application
 - Punctuation as well as special characters are permitted in a fortune
 - HTML / CSS for style are permitted as well in a fortune

+Made with ♥ by [Jason McVeigh](mailto:jmcveigh@outlook.com) of General Software Contracting

+_I ♥ what I do and I hope you do too!_